 1. Boost confidence and self esteem with a hero pose

 You can increase confidence and feelings of self worth in just 90 seconds by doing this one simple trick.
 Put your chin up, smile (even if you don’t feel like it).
 Pull your shoulders back, stand straight and tall with your hands relaxed at your sides or on your hips.
-Keep both feel pointing forward and keep weight even on both legs.
+Keep both feet pointing forward and keep weight even on both legs.
 Hold this position for 90 seconds.

-Science shows that doing these things will not only make you appear more confident and happy; it actually makes you feel more confident and happy.
+Research shows that doing these things will not only make you appear more confident and happy; it actually makes you feel more confident and happy.
 Charles Darwin was actually the first to hypothesize that there is a connection between body language and our emotion that goes both ways.
 We smile when we feel good, but we also feel good when we smile.

 Today that theory is called the facial feedback hypothesis and it has been verified in study after study after study.
 The physical expressions of our body language influence our emotional experience.